When starting home-based education, there are both practical steps to be taken and pedagogical choices to be made.

 - Network and socialize.
 To keep your child involved with peers, and for opportunities for field trips and other activities, and also for support for yourself, you may want to join a local support group.

 - Help protect your rights.
-To help protect your rights and the rights of all parents to "choose the kind of education that shall be given to their children" (Universal Declaration of Human Rights, article 26.3), join the Ontario Federation of Teaching Parents.
+To help protect your rights and the rights of all parents to "choose the kind of education that shall be given to their children" (Universal Declaration of Human Rights, article 26.3), we encourage you to join the Ontario Federation of Teaching Parents.

 Some thoughts on "starting" an education